 The MMEA board stated: “We are pleased to announce Katie Abraham as MMEA’s new Executive Director.
 Katie brings substantial experience and knowledge in the energy and environment spheres and a fresh perspective for moving the association forward.
 We believe Katie is the right leader for MMEA as we continue to strengthen our mission of member service and pride in locally-owned and provided safe, affordable and reliable power, while promoting economic vitality, community well-being, environmental stewardship, and energy industry careers.”

-Abraham currently serves on the board of directors of Advancing Women in Energy, which seeks to promote energy and energy-related careers for women.
+Abraham currently serves on the board of directors as Treasurer of Advancing Women in Energy, which seeks to promote energy and energy-related careers for women.
 She is a strong advocate for young people seeking careers in the energy field, and promotes STEM (Science, Technology, Engineering and Mathematics) education as the pathway to the great jobs and careers of the future.

 Abraham holds a J.D. and Master of Environmental Law and Policy from Vermont Law School, and a B.A. from Kalamazoo College.